 - a) The City shall pay the actual cost of the monthly premium per employee per month, for both married and single employees, covering membership in a mutually approved medical plan, including the basic B.C.
-Medical Plan, Extended Health Benefit Plan, provided that any change in the coverage would involve the entire group of City employees. - b) Eye examinations every eighteen (18) months be covered under the extended health provisions.
-Increase to one hundred and twenty-five (\$125.00) dollars. - c) Massage and Physio combined to increase to one thousand dollars (\$1000.00)
+Medical Plan, Extended Health Benefit Plan, provided that any change in the coverage would involve the entire group of City employees. - b) Massage and Physio combined to increase to twelve hundred (\$1,200.00) dollars. - c) Vaccinations that are not covered by the Employers Benefit Plan that are directly related to a health risk associated with the employees work shall be paid for by the Employer.